 Using conditional formatting to alert yourself of wrong year.

-Now that it is January 2018, sometimes we forget to date things with the correct year, but it usually only happens a couple times before the new digits are embraced.
+Now that it is a new year, sometimes we forget to date things with the correct year, but for me, it usually only happens a couple times before the new digits are embraced.

-The brain freeze I have every year happens when I’m entering data in Excel.
+The brain freeze I have each year happens when I’m entering data in Excel.
 Much of the data I enter has a date that is from the previous month.
-Since Excel assumes the year is the current year, unless something else is typed, I usually just type the month and day and let the computer do the rest.
+Since Excel defaults the year to the current year, unless something else is typed, I usually just type the month and day and let the computer do the rest.
 In January, data entry can problematic for me because it may not be immediately noticeable if I forgot to type the correct year in a December cell.

 Follow these steps to set up Conditional Formatting:

 - Highlight the Excel column(s) you will be typing the dates in. (example 1)

 - Click the Conditional Formatting button in the toolbar. (example 2)